 STOP treating the players like children, that’s the message from Waterford’s Eoin Kelly to the GAA as the new rule on compulsory wearing of helmets is about to take effect.

-Kelly is one of a number of senior players who do not use a helmet, but with the GAA taking a strong line on health and safety, they will be faced with a stark choice on January 1 – wear a full-face helmet, or retire.
+Eoin is one of a number of senior players who don’t use a helmet, but with the GAA taking a strong line on Health & Safety, they will be faced with a stark choice on January 1 – wear a full-face helmet, or retire.

 “That’s the way it’s going, every year it’s something different.
 They do it for the National League and then they scrap it and go back to normal.
 There are games that fellas are training for for six or seven months, and the game could be changed on a ball given wide or something like that – they’re the issues that should be improved on.

 “We could have lost an All-Ireland quarter-final last year over it (two controversial umpiring decisions against Galway).
 Lucky enough we didn’t but we could have, only a point in it at the end.
 It wasn’t anyone’s fault, the game is so fast, but they’re the things you should change, not childish things like ‘You have to wear a helmet, and be in school for two o’clock’.
 That’s the way it’s gone.”